 What the words college and university stand for varies significantly by country.
 In general, a college is an institution of higher education that may stand alone or make up one part of a university.
 There may be several colleges that cater to a variety of specialized professions in law, medicine, the liberal arts, etc. on a single university's campus.
 In some countries, "faculty" or "school" replace college's usual meaning (e.g., faculty of law or school of medicine, instead of "college of").
 Sometimes "college" and "university" are used interchangeably.

 - In Canada, "college" usually refers to various vocational, technical, artistic, and scientific tertiary education.
-In Alberta, British Columbia, and Ontario, the term "university colleges" also exists.
+In Alberta, British Columbia, and Ontario, the term "university college" also exists.
 This term, which is found in numerous Commonwealth nations, relates to colleges that are not recognized as being fully independent in the way a university is.

-edit History of Terminology
+History of Terminology

-The term university appeared in Middle English sometime between 1250 CE and 1300 CE and is older than the term college, which appeared 50 to 150 years later.
+The term university appeared in Middle English between 1250 CE and 1300 CE and is older than the term college, which appeared 50 to 150 years later.
 Both terms have Latin origins: collegium (club, community, society) and universitas (guild, corporation, society).

 The following excerpt from a Duke University lecture discusses the history of "university" in the U.S.